obpy/obpy/src/README.txt

 Command-line UI (if you didn't install wxPython)
 ------------------------------------------------

-Open up a terminal, and type "cd ~/The OpenBlox Game Engine" (without quotes).
+Open up a terminal, and type "cd ~/OpenBlox" (without quotes).
 Next, type "python oblaunch.py World" (again, without quotes).

 See the "Playing" section for more information.